scverse/anndata/docs/concatenation.rst

         obsm: 'X_pca'
         varm: 'PCs'

-Now we will split this object by the present categories and recombine it to illustrate different merge strategies.
+Now we will split this object by the categorical `"blobs"` and recombine it to illustrate different merge strategies.

     >>> adatas = []
     >>> for group, idx in blobs.obs.groupby("blobs").indices.items():